lilab-bcb/cumulus/docs/topic_modelling.rst

 Workflow input
 ~~~~~~~~~~~~~~~~

-Below are inputs for *topic_modelling* workflow.
+Inputs for the *topic_modelling* workflow are described below.
 Required inputs are in bold.

 .. list-table::
     :widths: 5 20 10 5